 Call Your Doctor

-- Signs of infection, including cough, excessive foul-smelling mucous, fever, and chills
+- Signs of infection, including cough, bad-smelling mucous, fever, and chills

 - Redness, swelling, increasing pain, excessive bleeding, or any discharge from the incision site